hacker41d4n/hacker41d4n/README.md

 ### About Me:

-- 🔭 I’m currently working on my own website
+- 🔭 I’m currently working on my server
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning powershell
 - 💬 Ask me about tech releated stuff
 - ⚡ Fun fact: since 2016 into IT stuff